Selkie (film)

 Selkie is a 2000 Australian family fantasy film.
-It features former Sick Puppies lead singer Shimon Moore.
+It features Sick Puppies lead singer Shimon Moore.

 Plot

 Jamie (Shimon Moore) is a typical teenager living the good life: a popular lad, he has a part-time job, is on the football team and is the lead guitarist in a rock band.
 But all this is threatened when his mum (Celine O'Leary) announces that she has a new job as head scientist at a marine research base.

 Forced to uproot and move to a remote island, Jamie soon discovers that all is not as it seems.
 He begins to notice changes to his body – scales and webbed fingers – things beyond the explanation of teenage changes.
 Changes which suggest that he is somehow connected to a legendary line of selkies – a magical people from ancient Scotland who have the power to change into seals.